Docs Index

 Example "hello world" code is in the left input window and the program output is in the right pad window.

-CoderPad offers two types of language environments — single file like the OCaml pad you see above, and multi-file frameworks like in this Node example:
+CoderPad offers three types of language environments — single file like the OCaml pad you see above, and two types of multi-file pads:

 File tree and code editor